-- Use a Certified Divorce Financial Analyst (CDFA).
 A CDFA can serve as a financial neutral, working with you to divide assets and calculate child and spousal support if pertinent.
 The financial neutral can provide certain asset valuations and other calculations without you having to hire an additional professional.
-S/he can also make sure that you are dividing your marital estate in a way that maximizes the money for both of you while minimizing the tax implication of your decisions.
+She can also make sure that you are dividing your marital estate in a way that maximizes the money for both of you while minimizing the tax consequences.

-- Limit communication with your attorney to what is necessary.
 Wait to send that email or make that call to your attorney until you have collected all the information that they requested.
 If you have questions, make a list and keep adding to it.
 Call when you when you feel the list is comprehensive.
-This will save you from multiple calls and emails, which can really add to the time the attorney spends on your case, costing you more money.
+This will save you from multiple calls and emails, which can add to the time the attorney spends on your case, costing you more money.

-- Set emotions aside when making decisions.
 Do not let hurt or anger control your divorce.
 Focusing on what you can do to help yourself rather than to hurt your ex will save you money.
-There are some lawyers who will encourage you to be angry.
-They know that if you’re angry, you will keep spending to fight and they will make more money.
+Some lawyers who will encourage you to be angry.
+They know that if you're mad, you will keep spending to fight and they will make more money.
 However, a good lawyer will tell you when your position is not in your best interest.
 Remember, there is no winner or loser in family court.
 A good lawyer will work to minimize your loss while working to meet your goals.

-- Help your attorney to help you.
 When I talk to attorneys, I always hear the same thing.
-Clients are always leaving something out.
+Clients always leave something out.
 They do not want to divulge every detail to their attorney.
 However, it can be a costly mistake.
-Your attorney is there to advocate for you and they can only do their job well if they have all the information.
-If there are surprises that arise during your case, the may not be as prepared to help you.
+Your attorney is there to advocate for you, and they can only do their job well if they have all the information.
+If there are surprises that arise during your case, they may not be as prepared to help you.
 This is especially important if your case is going to trial.
 You certainly do not want any surprises there.

-I truly believe that divorce does not have to be such an emotionally and financially painful process.
-Let’s discuss how you can have a fair, affordable, and amicable dissolution of your marriage.
+The divorce does not have to be such an emotionally and financially painful process.
+Let's discuss how you can have a fair, affordable, and amicable dissolution of your marriage.
 Schedule a call with me today.